 Seeking expressions of interest to participate in the working groups of the Australian Sustainable Finance Initiative.
 Cover Letter sets out criteria against which EOIs will be assessed and the structure of the working groups

 Media release – Launch of ASFI

-If you are interested in being kept abreast of opportunities to engage in ASFI’s work such as joining a working group or commenting on recommendations, please get in touch.
+If you are interested in being kept abreast of developments in relation to ASFI or of opportunities to engage in ASFI’s work, please get in touch.